Search

 Do Find Your Own Support

-Just as addicts are encouraged to find and cherish support, the same applies to loved ones.
+Just as addicted individuals are encouraged to find support, the same applies to loved ones and other family members.
 Al-Anon, personal therapy, support groups, online forums, or religious services each offer a sense of grounding and camaraderie.
 This allows for your expression, in a nonjudgmental space, and the ability to receive feedback, empathy, and even advice for your current situation.
+Ultimately, this can create healthier relationships with everyone in your life.

 Don’t Blame Yourself/Allow Yourself to be Blamed